Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

-The EPV-R appears to be, primarily, a tool for the police to assess the risk of dangerousness of a particular individual they encounter in domestic environments.
-In fast moving scenarios with limited information, police will use algorithmic tools to try to distribute their resources effectively and minimise risk, and EPV-R was developed by psychologists in an effort to assist.
+The EPV appears to be, primarily, a tool for the police to assess the risk of dangerousness of a particular individual they encounter in domestic violence cases.
+In fast moving scenarios with limited information, police will use algorithmic tools to try to distribute their resources effectively and minimise risk, and EPV was developed by psychologists in an effort to assist.
 It is however frequently used in other situations.
 This paper considers the consequences of its use in the judicial process specifically, and what it might say for the use of similar risk-based algorithmic tools in court.

 When deciding whether to prohibit the accused from approaching or communicating with an intimate contact, such as their wife or partner, judges will also have to make an assessment of risk.
 Indeed, where domestic violence is a potential factor, the assessment of objective risk is a legally-required element in judicial decisions restricting an individual’s movements, as set out below.